hasura/graphql-engine/docs/graphql/manual/queries/performance.rst

    :width: 75%
    :alt: Execution plan for Hasura GraphQL query

-We can see that the query runtime has become almost 13 times faster by adding an index.
+We can see that the query runtime has become almost 13 times faster after adding an index.